Frequently Asked Questions About Quilt National and Entry Requirements and Eligibility

 - Any work that exceeds 100 inches in either the horizontal or the vertical dimension.

-- Any work will have appeared in an exhibition
+- Any work will have appeared in any exhibition (including, but not limited to, solo, group, curated, and salon exhibitions)

 - Any work created in an instructional setting